 The School of Mathematics is proud to announce a collaborative venture with SAS to provide a practical introduction to the management and analysis of data.
 Large data sets are now found widely in business, finance, bioinformatics, government, intelligence and elsewhere, and skills in querying, cleaning, managing, displaying and analysing data are widely sought.

 The course will provide the opportunity for SAS certification in Base Programming (as well as normal academic credit) (cost for the SAS exam: about $65).
 Sample questions for the exam can be viewed.
-This will give you an idea of what you should be able to do by the end of the course.
+This will give you an insight into what skills you will acquire by the end of the course.
 During the summer after the course, SAS will operate a work experience placement program.
 See the story on the first running of the course and the work placement program.

 The MATH2871 course overview can be seen below.

 Prerequisites: MATH1041 or ECON1203 or PSY2001 or MATH1231 or MATH1241 or MATH1251 or DPST1014 or equivalent